ujjalcal/nl2v2/README.md

 ## Architecture

-The application uses a single-file Flask application:
+The application uses a clean separation between frontend and backend:

-- **Frontend**: Minimalist HTML/CSS/JS chat interface with file upload capabilities
+- **Frontend (minimalist_ui.py)**: Minimalist HTML/CSS/JS chat interface with file upload capabilities
-- **Backend**: Flask API providing endpoints for message processing, file uploads, and data access
+- **Backend (nl2sql_api.py)**: Flask API providing endpoints for message processing, file uploads, and data access
+- **Launcher (nl2sql_app.py)**: Starts both the UI and API servers and opens the browser

+This separation allows the UI to remain stable while the backend can be enhanced independently.
+The UI communicates with the API via HTTP requests, making it easy to modify either component without affecting the other.

 ## Setup Instructions